Stathmin/StatFaRmer/README.md

 Any additional columns from the last three tables are preserved and accessible for analysis as factors.

 The user then can modify **project** and **hours_eps** variables at **main.R, lines 16-18** according to their project name and frequency of repeated measurements/table switches.

-## Features
-- In StatFaRmer Shiny App all the tables can be readily downloaded after any inputed filters and subsets (**Download Full Results** button).
-- Facet syntax follows general principles of R formulas.
-Any variables from **Grouping factors:** list and their sums can be placed on any side of **~**, producing vertical or horizontal faceting of the plot, *~ 1* removes any faceting.
-- ANOVA automatically includes all the grouping factors and their interactions, up-to three-way.
-Then Tukey group determines which contasts are to check for with the given ANOVA.
-- **dbscan_cluster** is to be used as a standin for timestamp data both for faceting and factor selection.